duty9527/stars/README.md

 * [Lakr233/Asspp](https://github.com/Lakr233/Asspp) - The App Store for your multi-account eco system.
 * [Lakr233/MobileTransfer](https://github.com/Lakr233/MobileTransfer) - Backup & restore iOS devices with advanced settings.
 * [mhaeuser/Battery-Toolkit](https://github.com/mhaeuser/Battery-Toolkit) - Control the platform power state of your Apple Silicon Mac.
-* [tw93/MiaoYan](https://github.com/tw93/MiaoYan) - ⛷ Lightweight Markdown app to help you write great sentences. 轻灵的 Markdown 笔记本伴你写出妙言
+* [tw93/MiaoYan](https://github.com/tw93/MiaoYan) - ⛷ Lightweight Markdown app to help you write great sentences.
 * [nikitabobko/AeroSpace](https://github.com/nikitabobko/AeroSpace) - AeroSpace is an i3-like tiling window manager for macOS
 * [apple/container](https://github.com/apple/container) - A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
 It is written in Swift, and optimized for Apple silicon.
 * [musamatini/WarpKey](https://github.com/musamatini/WarpKey) - The Ultimate Hotkey Manager for Your Apps, Files, URLs, and Scripts.